 Cromercroxis an author who lives in Cromer, Norfolk, England, with his family and numerous pets.
+His latest book is The Accidental Species: Misunderstandings of Human Evolution, published on 21 October 2013 from the University of Chicago Press.
 He enjoys writing, playing rock organ, beachcombing, supporting Norwich City FC, and falling asleep.
 By day he is a Senior Editor of a well-known weekly professional science journal beginning with N, whose parent organisation wishes it to be known that none of the views expressed on this blog are theirs, because they don't know where they've been.

 TwitstormYou are invited to follow cromercrox on Twitter @HenryGeeBooks